-- If prescribed medicines are not being taken, consider discontinuing them and amend patient's record accordingly. - If the patient has any problems with their medicines, consider the actions needed to tackle these problems. - Ensure the patient's record in the GP practice system is updated so it contains an accurate list of repeat medicines. - Ensure the care home and dispensing pharmacy is provided with a copy of the updated repeat prescription list.
+- If prescribed medicines are not being taken, consider discontinuing them and amend patient's record accordingly. - •If a prescription for a medicine has not been issued in the past 12 months consider inactivating it from the patient's repeat prescription list. - If the patient has any problems with their medicines, consider the actions needed to tackle these problems. - •Ensure the patient's record in the GP practice system is updated so it contains an accurate list of repeat medicines. - •Ensure the care home and dispensing pharmacy is provided with a copy of the updated repeat prescription list.
+In addition: - •Align the quantities of all regular prescribed medicines to 28 days' supply so that all regular medicines are synchronised, prescriptions can be issued simultaneously and that quantities are limited to avoid wastage. - •Decide if any "when required" ("prn") medicines are needed and work out a reasonable quantity for 28 days' supply. - •Re-authorise the repeat prescription list.

-In addition:

-- Align the quantities of all regular prescribed medicines to 28 days' supply so that all regular medicines are synchronised, prescriptions can be issued simultaneously and that quantities are limited to avoid wastage. - Decide if any "when required" ("prn") medicines are needed and work out a reasonable quantity for 28 days' supply.

-Section 2 (above) is a general medication review for care home patients and is not intended to be a full polypharmacy review.
-1. Has the patient had an NHS Polypharmacy review?
-2. Would the patient benefit from a Polypharmacy review?
-Groups likely to benefit include: Patients with several long-term conditions Patients at risk of a fall Patients who are frail 13/05/2015 Care Home SLA
+SECTION 3: POLYPHARMACY ASSESSMENT Section 2 (above) is a general medication review for care home patient s and is not intended to be a full polypharmacy review.
+I. Has the patient had an NHS Polypharmacy review?
+Yes / No 2.
+Would the patient benefit from a Polypharmacy review?
+Yes / No Groups likely to benefit include: If yes, refer to NHS Highland Guideline for Polypharmacy Patients with several long-term conditions Patients at risk of a fall Patients who are frail Patients who are experiencing adverse drug reactions Patients with indications of shortened life expectancy.